jpshanno/gft/README.md

 # gft

+*With Google’s announcement of the end of Fusion Tabls, gft will not be developed any further*

 The goal of `gft` is to provide R functions to access the [Google Fusion Table API](https://developers.google.com/fusiontables/).
 Currently the package can